Water Glassing Eggs For Long-Term Storage

 What Is Water Glassing?

 Let’s take a moment to discuss the process and where it came from.
-We’ll touch on the different types of lime you can use, and which are most preferable.
-We’ll also talk about which eggs are best for this preservation method.
+We’ll touch on the different types of lime you can use and which are most preferable.
+We’ll also cover which eggs work best for this preservation method.

 The History of Water Glassing Eggs

-This is one of the oldest methods used to preserve eggs, harkening back to the 18th century.
-Water glassing famously appeared in writing in an 1886 publication by Fannie Farmer called The Boston Cooking School Cookbook.
+Water glassing is one of the oldest methods used to preserve eggs, dating back to the 18th century.
+It famously appeared in writing in an 1886 publication by Fannie Farmer called The Boston Cooking School Cookbook.
 In this book, there is only a brief mention of storing farm-fresh eggs in lime water.

-Sodium silicate solutions were and are commonly used in construction, but they have also been used to preserve extra eggs or to have a few eggs in winter.
-Other types of lime are more food-centric, and therefore it’s easier to assure their safety in food.
+Sodium silicate solutions were and are commonly used in construction, but they have also been used to preserve extra eggs or to keep a supply available in winter.
+Other types of lime are more food-centric, making it easier to ensure their safety in food.

-Water glassing is a surefire method that is still touted today because 90 to 100% of the fresh eggs stored this way will remain fresh – as long as they are stored properly.
+Water glassing is a surefire method that is still touted today because 90% to 100% of the fresh eggs stored this way remain fresh, as long as they are stored properly.

-Other methods mentioned in The Boston Cooking School Cookbook include storing eggs pointy side down in sawdust and cooling them to be used within 6 months.
-However, the success rate of water-glassed eggs is much higher than these methods, and you can keep the clean, unwashed eggs much longer.
+Other methods mentioned in The Boston Cooking School Cookbook include storing eggs pointy side down in sawdust and cooling them for use within six months.
+However, the success rate of water-glassed eggs is much higher, and you can keep clean, unwashed eggs much longer.

 Pickling Lime for Preserved Eggs